sdehm/sdehm-blog/content/posts/concurrency-abstractions-in-go.md

 ---
 title: "Concurrency Abstractions in Go: Queues, Tasks, and Actors"
-date: 2022-10-18
+date: 2022-10-19
 draft: false
 tags: ["go", "concurrency", "actor-model"]
 ---

 # Introduction

-Concurrency is built in to the Go programming language and is one of the most powerful features of the language.
+Concurrency is built-in to the Go programming language and is one of the most powerful features of the language.
 There are many great resources that explain how concurrency works out of the box in Go.
 This post will cover a basic overview of how concurrency works in Go and then explore some concurrency abstractions that are common in other languages and how they can be implemented in Go.
 This post will also cover some basic usage of generics and managing state with closures.